tiprankstipranks

 The Company's future performance depends in part on support from third-party software developers.

 The Company believes decisions by customers to purchase its hardware products depend in part on the availability of third-party software applications and services.
-There can be no assurance third-party developers will continue to develop and maintain software applications and services for the Company's products.
-If third-party software applications and services cease to be developed and maintained for the Company's products, customers may choose not to buy the Company's products.
-The Company believes the availability of third-party software applications and services for its products depends in part on the developers' perception and analysis of the relative benefits of developing, maintaining and upgrading such software and services for the Company's products compared to competitors' platforms, such as Android for smartphones and tablets, Windows for personal computers and tablets, and PlayStation, Nintendo and Xbox for gaming platforms.
+Third-party developers may discontinue the development and maintenance of software applications and services for the Company's products.
+If third-party software applications and services cease to be developed and maintained for the Company's products, customers may choose not to buy the Company's products, adversely impacting the Company's business, results of operations, financial condition and stock price.
+The Company believes that third-party developer support depends on the perceived benefits of creating software and services for the Company's products compared to competitors' platforms, such as Android for smartphones and tablets, Windows for personal computers and tablets, and PlayStation, Nintendo and Xbox for gaming platforms.
 This analysis may be based on factors such as the market position of the Company and its products, the anticipated revenue that may be generated, expected future growth of product sales, and the costs of developing such applications and services.
-The Company's minority market share in the global smartphone, personal computer and tablet markets can make developers less inclined to develop or upgrade software for the Company's products and more inclined to devote their resources to developing and upgrading software for competitors' products with larger market share.
+The Company's minority market share in the global smartphone, personal computer, tablet and wearables markets can make developers less inclined to develop or upgrade software for the Company's products and more inclined to devote their resources to developing and upgrading software for competitors' products with larger market share.
 When developers focus their efforts on these competing platforms, the availability and quality of applications for the Company's devices can suffer.
 The Company relies on the continued availability and development of compelling and innovative software applications for its products.
 The Company's products and operating systems are subject to rapid technological change, and when third-party developers are unable to or choose not to keep up with this pace of change, their applications can fail to take advantage of these changes to deliver improved customer experiences, can operate incorrectly, and can result in dissatisfied customers and lower customer demand for the Company's products.
-The Company distributes third-party applications for its products through the App Store.
-For the vast majority of applications, developers keep all of the revenue they generate on the App Store.
-Where applicable, the Company retains a commission from sales of applications and sales of digital services or goods initiated within an application.
-From time to time, the Company has made changes to its products and services, including taking actions in response to litigation, competition, market conditions and legal and regulatory requirements, and expects to make further business changes in the future.
-For example, in the U.S., the Company has implemented changes to how developers communicate with consumers within apps on the U.S. storefront of the iOS and iPadOS App Store regarding alternative purchasing mechanisms.
-The Company has also implemented changes to iOS, iPadOS, the App Store and Safari in the European Union ("EU") as it seeks to comply with the Digital Markets Act (the "DMA"), including new business terms and alternative fee structures for iOS and iPadOS apps, alternative methods of distribution for iOS and iPadOS apps, alternative payment processing for apps across the Company's operating systems, and additional tools and application programming interfaces ("APIs") for developers.
-Changes to the Company's products and services could materially adversely affect the Company's business, results of operations and financial condition, including if such business changes result in reduced App Store or other sales, reductions in the rate of the commission that the Company retains on such sales, or if the rate of the commission is otherwise narrowed in scope or eliminated.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.